-on the left is filled with background; the color of the background, black or white; the address of the data (must be even), in which 0 bits specify background.
+the color of the background, black or white:

+the address of the data (must be even), in which 0 bits specify background.
 Each bit controls the color of one dot.
 The ordering is increasing word addresses and then bit numbers in memory, top to bottom and then left to right on the screen; and a half-resolution flag which makes each dot twice as wide and twice as high.

 There is also a 16 x 16 cursor which can be positioned anywhere on the screen.
-If the entire screen is filled at full resolution, the display takes about 60% of the machine avelor and 30704D words of memory about 60% of the machine cycles and 30704D words of memory.
+If the entire screen is filled at full resolution, the display takes about 60% of the machine cycles and 30704D words of memory.

-e) A 44-key keyboard, 5-finger keyset, and mouse

-f) A Diablo printer interface

-g) An Ethernet interface

-h) Interfaces for analog-to-digital and digital-to-analog conversion, for TV camera input, and for a RS-232b (teletype) connection i) A real-time clock and an interval timer (see table 2.1 for brief descriptions)
+- e) A 44-key keyboard, 5-finger keyset, and mouse - f) A Diablo printer interface - g) An Ethernet interface - h) Interfaces for analog-to-digital and digital-to-analog conversion, for TV camera input, and for a RS-232b (teletype) connection - i) A real-time clock and an interval timer (see table 2.1 for brief descriptions)